ioBroker/ioBroker.js-controller/packages/db-objects-file/README.md

 `del` deletes a given object/file from the db.

 ### exists
 `exists` checks if a given object/file exists in the database.
+For sets this is just a dummy.

 ### scan
 `scan` is just like `keys` and returns all matching keys, but addtionally it returns the counter (always 0) to satisfy the redis client.
+For sets this is just a dummy.

 ### keys
 It returns all matching keys.
+For sets this is just a dummy.

 ### psubscribe
 Subscribes for a pattern to receive object changes.